-5.2.
-Configuration of the GP, GPBoost and BCC
+5.2 Configuration of the GP, GPBoost and BCC

-To apply these algorithms, we chose the tool Lil-GP 1.0 [11] which is a free and easily configurable software, implemented according to Koza's GP [5].
-For each problem to be solved by the tool, it is necessary to provide configuration files, standard GP parameters, functions and variables to be used for discovering the models, input and output files (training set) and to specify the fitness function evaluation.
+To apply these algorithms, we used the Lil-GP 1.0 [11] free software implemented according to Koza's GP[5].
+For each problem to be solved by the tool, it is necessary to provide configuration files, standard GP parameters, functions and variables to be used for discovering the models input and output files (training set) and to specify the fitness function evaluation.
 The parameters used to configure the GP tool are presented in Table 1.
-The fitness function was defined as the weighed root mean square error (RMSE) (See Equation 6).
+The fitness function was defined to be the RMSE (Root Mean Square Error) (see equation 6).
 The RMSE is very used to measure the accuracy of forecasting methods.
-In this experiment individuals with RMSE equal to 0 or near 0 are the best.
-The terminal set used is composed by Z{t-1} , Z{t-2} , Z{t-3} , Z{t-4} , that is, to estimate Z at time t, we considered the last four observations.
-Besides these terminals a random constant θ is also used.
+The terminal set used is composed by $Z{t-1}, Z{t-2}, Z{t-3}, Z{t-4}$, the four lagged variables are used to estimate Z_t .
+Additionaly, the value for a constant term is randomly selected.